sugar treats bad for gut

 2. Artificial Sweeteners

 Artificial sweeteners may be calorie-free, but they are not harmless.
-It turns out synthetic solutions to sugar also alter your gut microbiome.
+It turns out synthetic solutions to sugar also alter your gut microbiome and are high on the list as one of the worst foods for your gut lining.
 They kill off your good gut bugs and allow the potential overgrowth of bad ones and once they take over, you gain weight and this happens quickly.
 We've been lead to believe that artificial sweeteners help us, but they do the opposite.

 Food industries believe they are aiding in the sugar addiction epidemic by replacing natural and processed sugar with synthetic products.
 They think sugar is the villain.
 So, they create chemical substitute, like sucralose, saccharin, and aspartame.